Valley National Bancorp (VLY) Shares Down Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Valley National Bancorp (NASDAQ: VLY) Right Now?

-Valley National Bancorp (NASDAQ: VLY) has a higher price-to-earnings ratio of 9.17x compared to its average ratio,, and the 36-month beta value for VLY is at 1.16.
-Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 as “hold,” and 1 as “sell.”
+Valley National Bancorp (NASDAQ: VLY) has a higher price-to-earnings ratio of 8.69x compared to its average ratio,, and the 36-month beta value for VLY is at 1.16.

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.